 Fat Transfer / Fat Injection / Fat Grafting

-Dr. Ben Talei at the Beverly Hills Center for Plastic & Laser Surgery is a dedicated specialist to facial cosmetics, reconstruction and rejuvenation.
-He has developed a significant number of uses for Fat Transfer and Fat Grafting to treat a variety of needs.
-Dr. Talei is also a specialist in Revision Fat Grafting, often treating patients who have had suboptimal outcomes.
+Dr. Ben Talei at the Beverly Hills Center for Plastic & Laser Surgery is a dedicated specialist of facial cosmetics, reconstruction and rejuvenation.
+He has developed a significant number of uses for fat transfer and fat grafting to treat a variety of needs.
+Dr. Talei is also a specialist in revision fat grafting, often treating patients who have had suboptimal outcomes.

 How Does Fat Grafting Work?

 Next, the fat is immediately purified and injected with micro-cannulas into the intended areas.
-This can easily be done under local anesthesia although many patients elect to receive some form of anesthesia.
-Fat Grafting is extremely technique-dependent meaning results can very significantly from provider to provider.
-In general, younger patients tend to have a higher take rate for grafting integration but this is not always the case.
+This can easily be done under local anesthesia.
+Although, many patients elect to receive some form of anesthesia.
+Fat grafting is extremely technique-dependent, meaning results can vary significantly from provider to provider.
+In general, younger patients tend to have a higher take rate for grafting integration, but this is not always the case.
 For the individual patient, the probability cannot be accurately predicted despite data presented by published studies.